-Texas is usually classified as a restrictive state when it comes to grandparent visitation.
+Texas is usually considered a difficult state for grandparents seeking visitation with grandchildren.
 The grandparent must "overcome the presumption" that a parent barring access is acting in the best interest of the child.
 In order to overcome this presumption, the grandparent must prove that denial would "significantly impair the child's physical health or emotional well-being."

 Making grandparents prove that a child will suffer if grandparent visitation is denied is the so-called harm standard.